 The effects will usually become visible after a couple of days as the production of melanin also takes time.
 However, the tan from this process is more likely to last from a few weeks to months.

 Can You Tan When It’s Cloudy?

 The sun’s rays are needed to produce tanned skin.
 But what happens when it is cloudy outside?
-Are you wondering if you can still tan when it’s cloudy?
-Well, the answer is yes.
-You can still get a tan even when it is cloudy and here is why.
+You can still get a tan even when it is cloudy and overcast.

-From what we’ve discussed above, we learned that the skin gets tanned due to the UVA and UVB rays.
-The sun’s rays are made of that plus visible light as well.
-The ultraviolet rays can still penetrate the clouds so even if it’s cloudy, your skin still gets exposed to them.
+As we discussed above, the skin gets tanned due to exposure to UVA and UVB rays.
+The sun’s rays are made of those, plus visible light as well.
+The ultraviolet rays can still penetrate the clouds.
+So even if it’s cloudy and overcast, your skin still gets exposed to them.

 Remember that it is not the visible light that causes the tan.

 That’s also the reason why you should take the same precautions while tanning on a sunny day when you’re tanning on a cloudy day.

 Some people make the mistake of exposing themselves for too long, tanning at the wrong time of day, or skipping on the sunscreen, thinking that they won’t get burned because the clouds provide some shade.